 To validate successful data export, you can check that your audiences have successfully made it through to your desired Experience Cloud solution.

 Your Experience Platform audiences appear in Audience Manager as signals, traits, and segments.
 You can verify in Audience Manager if the data has appeared as described in the documentation links above.

 All Adobe Experience Platform destinations are compliant with data usage policies when handling your data.
 For detailed information on how Adobe Experience Platform enforces data governance, read the Data Governance overview.

 Data governance in Experience Platform is enforced by both data usage labels and marketing actions.

 Data usage labels will transfer to applications but marketing actions will not.
-This means that once they land in Audience Manager, segments from Experience Platform can be exported to any available destinations.
-In Audience Manager, you can use data export controls to block segments from being exported to certain destinations.
+This means that once they land in Audience Manager, audiences from Experience Platform can be exported to any available destinations.
+In Audience Manager, you can use data export controls to block audiences from being exported to certain destinations.

-To allow only certain users access to the segments, you can apply access controls to the segments belonging to the datasource.
-You must set new access control permissions in Audience Manager for these segments and traits created from Experience Platform segments.
+To allow only certain users access to the audiences, you can apply access controls to the audiences belonging to the datasource.
+You must set new access control permissions in Audience Manager for these audiences and traits created from Experience Platform segments.